Will Inman (poet)

 Inman moved to Tucson, Arizona in 1973.
 His anthology Fired Up with You: Poems of a Niagara Vision was one of the earliest anthologies to include the poetry of Jimmy Santiago Baca as well as the pioneering feminist writer Barbara Mor.

-He completed a memoir in 1998 but Red Crane Books decided not to publish it.
+He completed a memoir in 1998 but Red Crane Books decided not to publish it, possibly related to concerns raised in a 1999 review in Publishers Weekly.
 A copy of his memoir has been donated to the Rubenstein Rare Book Library at Duke University.

 Inman died in 2009 after suffering from Parkinson's disease.

 His letters, manuscripts, and publications are collected at Duke University and at the University of North Carolina Wilmington.